ton-community/ton-docs/docs/v3/documentation/smart-contracts/tolk/tolk-vs-func/pack-to-from-cells.md

 ## Serialization prefixes and opcodes

 Declaring a struct, there is a special syntax to provide pack prefixes.

-Typically, you'll use 32-bit prefixes for messages opcodes, or arbitrary prefixes is case you'd like to express TL/B multiple constructors.
+Typically, you'll use 32-bit prefixes for messages opcodes, or arbitrary prefixes is case you'd like to express TL-B multiple constructors.

 ```tolk
 struct (0x7362d09c) TransferNotification {